 Like so many other e-reading enthusiasts in Canada, I used to wonder what’s taking Amazon’s Kindle Voyage so long to get here.

-The Voyage was a proof of concept—a toe dipped into in the waters of this odd niche to see if there was interest in a premium e-reader offering.
+The Voyage was a proof of concept—a toe dipped into in the waters of this odd niche to see if there was sufficient interest for a premium offering in the e-reader world.
 It’s not that other such offerings haven’t existed before, but they weren’t made by Amazon, and Amazon only does things when they make sense at a certain scale.